MatthewSH/rivalsjs/README.md

 bun add rivalsjs
 ```

+If you're local Node environment is development you will also need to install `pino-pretty`.

 # ⚡ Jumping In
 ## Creating the client
 RivalsJS is designed to be thin, flexible, and functional.
 We've created a helper function that handles the ground work you need and you pass that Axios client to each function.
 No blackbox magic here.